SiliconValleyInsight/sitbot/README.md

 [Click here](http://cl.ly/arfU) to download the latest version.

-## Installation
+## Installation (for Google Chrome Version 67.0.3396.99)

 1. Download the extension.
-It will be saved as `sitbot.crc`
+It will be saved as `sitbot.crx`

-2. Open Chrome and go to [chrome://extensions/](chrome://extensions/)

-3. Click and drag the `sitbot.crx` file into the Chrome extensions page
+2. Go to chrome://extensions/ and check the box for Developer mode in the top right.
+Refresh.

+3. Use a [CRX Extractor app](http://crxextractor.com/) to unpack the CRX file and turn it into a ZIP file.

+4. Locate the ZIP file on your computer and unzip it.

+5. Go back to the chrome://extensions/ page and click the **LOAD UNPACKED** button and select the unzipped folder for your extension to install it.

 ## Usage